-- 1. Refer to Engine Manual for proper oil specifications, procedures and proper service intervals. - 2.
-For simplest/cleanest oil change, loosen lower handle nuts.
-Remove two of the four bolts and fold handles.
-Stand mower up on lower handle brackets as shown in Figure 3.1A.
+- 1. Refer to Engine Manual for proper oil specifications and procedures. - 2.
+For simplest/cleanest oil change, loosen lower handle wing nuts and stand mower up on lower handle as shown in Figure 3.1.
 Drain oil through dipstick tube into a container.
-Allow sufficient time for all oil to drain.